-- Top notes: aldehydes, violet leaves, citrus, orange blossom, hyacinth, orchid, honey
+- Top notes: aldehydes, violet leaves, bergamot, orange blossom, hyacinth, orchid, honey, tarragon, green note, lemon

-- Middle notes: heliotrope, lilac, jasmine, rose, carnation, ylang ylang, orris, violet, lily of the valley
+- Middle notes: heliotrope, lilac, jasmine, rose, carnation, ylang ylang, orris, violet, lily of the valley, clove, tuberose

-- Base notes: orris, musk, civet, vanilla and sandalwood
+- Base notes: tonka bean, amber, oakmoss, musk, civet, vanilla and sandalwood

 The heart of Quelques Fleurs contained the synthetic aroma chemical hydroxycitronellal, which gave it the rich lily of the valley note.
 The linalool of rose oil became a synthetic component, and so did the amyl salicylate from clover.